 Huawei Technologies loses trade secrets case against US chip designer

-REUTERS: A U.S. jury on Wednesday cleared California semiconductor designer CNEX Labs Inc of stealing trade secrets from Chinese electronics giant Huawei Technologies.
+REUTERS: A U.S. jury on Wednesday cleared California semiconductor designer CNEX Labs Inc of stealing trade secrets from Chinese electronics giant Huawei Technologies Co Ltd while awarding CNEX no damages on its own trade theft counter claims.

-The United States has effectively banned its companies from doing business with Huawei, which claims the firm represents a threat to U.S. security.
+The United States has effectively banned its agencies from buying Huawei telecommunications equipment and barred U.S. companies from doing business with Huawei, claiming the firm represents a threat to national security.

-A Huawei spokesman said the company was considering its next steps after the decision in Texas and declined further comment.
+Huawei has filed a suit to overturn the U.S. sales ban before the same Texas judge who heard the trade secrets suit.

-CNEX had countersued, accusing Huawei of improperly gaining access to its trade secrets by posing as a potential customer of the memory control technology.
+The company is reviewing the decision and considering its next moves, said Tim Danks, a Huawei vice president for risk management.

 "The things that Huawei claims are trade secrets are not," CNEX attorney Deron Dacus said in court at the beginning of the trial earlier this month.
 He further described the lawsuit as "bullying and intimidation."